-In February 2020, in connection with the DGD Joint Venture's expansion project at its Norco, LA facility, the Company entered into two agreements (the "IMTT Terminaling Agreements") with International-Matex Tank Terminals ("IMTT"), pursuant to which the DGD Joint Venture will move raw material and finished product to and from the IMTT terminal facility by pipeline, thereby providing better logistical capabilities.
+In February 2020, in connection with the DGD Joint Venture's expansion project at its St. Charles plant, the Company entered into two agreements (the "IMTT Terminaling Agreements") with International-Matex Tank Terminals ("IMTT"), pursuant to which the DGD Joint Venture will move raw material and finished product to and from the IMTT terminal facility by pipeline, thereby providing better logistical capabilities.
 As a condition to entering into the IMTT Terminaling Agreements, IMTT required that the Company and Valero guarantee their proportionate share, up to \$50 million each, of the DGD Joint Venture's obligations under the IMTT Terminaling Agreements (the "Guarantee"), subject to the conditions provided for in the IMTT Terminaling Agreements.
 The Company has not recorded any liability as a result of the guarantee, as the Company believes the likelihood of having to make any payments under the guarantee is remote.

-In April 2021, in connection with the DGD Joint Venture's expansion project at its Port Arthur, TX facility, the Company entered into two agreements (the "GTL Terminaling Agreements") with GT Logistics, LLC ("GTL"), pursuant to which the DGD Joint Venture will move raw material and finished product to and from the GTL terminal facility by pipeline, thereby providing better logistical capabilities.
-As a condition to entering into the GTL Terminaling Agreements, GLT required that the Company and Valero guarantee their proportionate share, up to a maximum of approximately \$160 million each, of the DGD Joint Venture's obligations under the GTL Terminaling Agreements (the "GTL Guarantee"), subject to the conditions provided for in the GTL Terminaling Agreements.
-The maximum amount of the GTL Guarantee is reduced over the 20-year initial term of the GTL Terminaling Agreements as the termination fee under such agreements declines.
-The Company has not recorded any liability as a result of the GTL Guarantee, as the Company believes the likelihood of having to make any payments under the GTL Guarantee is remote.
+In April 2021, in connection with the DGD Joint Venture's expansion project at its Port Arthur plant, the Company entered into two agreements (the "GTL Terminaling Agreements") with GT Logistics, LLC ("GTL"), pursuant to which the DGD Joint Venture will move raw material and finished product to and from the GTL terminal facility by pipeline, thereby providing better logistical capabilities.
+As a condition to entering into the GTL Terminaling Agreements, GLT required that the Company and Valero guarantee their proportionate share, up to a maximum of approximately \$160 million each, of the DGD Joint Venture's obligations under the GTL Terminaling Agreements (the "GTL Guarantee"), subject to the conditions provided for in the GTL Terminaling Agreements as the termination fee under such agreements declines.
+The Company has not recorded any liability as a result of the GTL Guarantee is remote.